sooperD00/ORToothFairy/docs/00_Quick_Start_Checklist.md

 ## 🔄 Phase 3: Legal & Business (Neighbor and Husband are mulling - suggestions seem good - revisit in Early December!)

 ### Immediate Actions
-- [ ] **Talk to lawyer husband** (1 hour)
+- [x] **Talk to lawyer husband** (1 hour)
-  - Conflict of interest for neighbor?
+  - Conflict of interest for neighbor? yes
   - LLC or contractor model?
+LLC for Nicole only
-  - Liability concerns?
+  - [ ] Liability concerns? still open question, unlikely
+  - Cris cannot self-deal, she is happy to just help out, she works for the union anyway

 - [x] **Discuss with neighbor** (30 min)
-  - Ownership split (50/50 or other?)
+  - Ownership split - Nicole 100%
-  - Revenue split
+  - Revenue split - 60/40 with 40 going to hillsboro oral health foundation
-  - Time commitments
+  -[ ] Time commitments - TBD

 - [x] **Decide on business structure**
   - Option A: No entity (hobby project)
   - Option B: Join her LLC
-  - Option C: New LLC together ← we agree this is best
+  - Option C: New LLC together
   - Option D: You as contractor
+  - [X] Option E: Nicole as sole LLC ← we agree this is best

-### If Forming LLC - Cris will own, start in Dec
+### If Forming LLC - Nicole own, start after positive feedback on MVP from union members
 - [ ] File Oregon LLC paperwork (~$100, online, 1 week)
 - [ ] Get EIN from IRS (free, 15 min online)
 - [ ] Open business bank account